ClickCeaseChad Safari Holidays - Natural World Safaris

 • Conservation - Join in with daily activities, engaging with the African Parks Conservation Network

-• Fly Camping - Explore Chad through the thrilling use of fly-camping
+• Fly Camping - Explore Chad through fly-camping in the remote wilderness

 • Big Cat Tracking - Track the healthy resident lion population of Zakouma National Park